 🗸 DO make it human.
 Approach the statement as an opportunity to process life experiences and articulate the arc of your journey.

 🗸 DO be specific.
-Clearly outline your interest in the specialty, and use concrete examples where able.
+Clearly outline your interest in the specialty, using concrete examples where able.

 🗸 DO be candid and honest.